PROCEDURAL RULES FOR ARBITRATION ARBITRATION SERVICE OF PORTLAND, INC. (ASP)

 41. Application of Oregon and Federal Arbitration Acts; Litigation.
 Any arbitration conducted under these rules is subject to the provisions of Oregon's version of the Revised Uniform Arbitration Act (ORS 36.600 through ORS 36.740) and the Federal Arbitration Act (9 USC Sections 1-14), whichever statute applies, except that these rules shall govern in the event of any conflict between these rules and such statute.
 A party shall have the right to file in the proper court exceptions to the award for the limited reasons enumerated in such statute, and to seek the modification, correction, or vacation of the award to the extent authorized in such statutes, and the right to appeal any judgment entered after such objection to the extent authorized by such statutes.
 Neither ASP nor any arbitrator in any proceeding under these rules is a necessary party in judicial proceedings that relate to the arbitration.

 42. Non-Liability of ASP and Arbitrator(s).
-Neither ASP nor any arbitrator shall be liable to any party for any act or omission in connection with any arbitration conducted under these rules, and ASP and the arbitrator(s) are protected by the immunities from civil liability provided in ORS 36.660 and are not required to testify or produce records (except to the limited extent required by that statute).
+Neither ASP nor any arbitrator shall be liable to any party for any act or omission in connection with any arbitration conducted under these rules, and ASP (in its role as an arbitration organization) and the arbitrator(s) are protected by the immunities from civil liability provided in ORS 36.660 “to the same extent as a judge” acting in a judicial capacity, and cannot be not required to testify or produce records (except to the limited extent required by that statute), and a court may award attorney fees against a person who sues an arbitration organization or an arbitrator in contravention of the protections accorded by ORS 36.660.

 43. Provisional Remedies/Construction Lien Rights Preserved.
 Prior to the appointment of an arbitrator, a party may petition a court for provisional remedies as authorized in ORS 36.630(1).
 Accordingly, nothing in these rules shall preclude a party from seeking or utilizing any provisional process remedy or protective device described in Rules 79 through 85 of the Oregon Rules of Civil Procedure (or their federal statutory equivalents), including a restraining order, attachment, or appointment of receiver, to the extent any such remedy is allowed in the agreement upon which the party relies or is otherwise permitted by law, in order to permit such party to preserve property or to protect such party's interest pending the initiation and/or outcome of the arbitration, nor shall these rules preclude a party from filing a statutory construction lien or from commencing suit to foreclose such lien (provided that the trial of such foreclosure suit shall be stayed until the rendering of the arbitration award, which shall be binding in such foreclosure suit as to all matters determined in arbitration, and the lien may then be foreclosed to the extent permitted by law).